At St Michael & All Angels, we mark Lent in a variety of ways – in services and in other activities (scroll down for more details of each activity):

 Wednesdays 1.30pm in the Vestry.
 Lay Ministers Anne Mower and Timothy George will lead accessible and informative discussions on the Creeds and the Lord’s Prayer in this series of weekday sessions

 The Creeds: February 21st, 28th and March 7th

 The Lord’s Prayer: March 14th and 21st

 ‘God Curious: exploring eternal questions’ – Stephen Cherry

 In a world where religion refuses to expire, two responses predominate.
 The first, to retrench within the certainties of one’s native or adopted faith, questioning nothing; the second, to sneer and snarl from the secular side-lines.
 Here Fr Cherry, the Dean of King’s College Cambridge, offers a third alternative for religious believer, agnostic, and atheist alike – to engage with the study of theology.

 Stations of the Cross

-Fridays at 6.30pm throughout Lent.
+Fridays in Lent at 6.30pm from February 23rd.
 Venue: St Michael & All Angels Church

 Daily Office and Mass